Maximizing Safety: Essential Tips for Secure AePS Transactions

 Be Present Always

-Never leave your Aadhaar card or your mobile phone with the agent, even for a moment.
+Always keep possession of your Aadhaar card or mobile phone; avoid leaving it with the agent, even momentarily.
 You should always be physically present and attentive throughout the entire transaction.
 Watch what the agent is doing on their device and make sure they are only performing the actions you’ve requested.

 Verify Transaction Details